What are you worth and how do you calculate it?

 Others will start the conversation by asking what I charge.
 Some are open to some back and forth, while others shut me down right away.

 The point is that you can’t always prepare for the direction each conversation might take you.
 The only thing you can do is equip yourself with confidence and patience.

 Don’t Talk Numbers Until You Know What You’ll Be Paid For

 Understanding exactly what the client needs (and how well they understand it themselves) play a major role in how you price, or whether you even want to move forward at all.
 Also, even giving the client a hint of what you charge may make it harder to change that rate if the project scope demands it.

-If a client asks, “What do you charge?” right out the gate, try to guide the conversation towards the project details.
+If a client asks, “How much do you charge for consulting?” right out the gate, try to guide the conversation towards the project details.
 For example, you can say, “I’d like to get a good idea of the scope of work before discussing rates,” which leads me into my next point.

 Confidence is Important

 The way you sell yourself and discuss your consulting rates can affect your clients’ perceptions of your value, and confidence and assuredness can go a long way.
 When asked, don’t present your rates as a question.
 State your prices and be prepared to stand your ground.